Ménière’s disease is a condition that causes vertigo, tinnitus, and progressive deafness. There is no cure, but some treatments can ease the symptoms.

 People with hearing loss may benefit from a hearing aid.

 Aside from making adjustments to the diet and lifestyle, there are few natural options available to manage Ménière’s disease.

 Herbal supplements may also interact with existing medications.
 People who wish to try these remedies should check with a doctor before taking them.

 Positive pressure treatment

-A few years ago, the Food and Drug Administration (FDA) approved a device that can help people who have Ménière’s disease.
+A few years ago, the Food and Drug Administration (FDA)

 This device releases small pulses of air pressure into the middle ear.
 These pulses seem to interact with the fluid inside the ear to reduce dizziness.